Welcome International Students!

 Mexican citizens or permanent residents should apply to the Programa de Asistencia Estudiantil (PASE).
 PASE otorga un descuento en la colegiatura para pagar la misma colegiatura que los residentes del estado de Texas.

-Apply for PASE before you complete the CFR.
+Apply for PASE when you complete the CFR.
 If CFR is approved, the Office of International Programs will issue an I-20.

 After you get your I-20 and pay the I-901 fee, make an appointment at a US Consulate to apply for the F1 visa.
 Appointment scheduling and a visa processing times vary considerably, but average 1- 3 days.
 Waits may be considerably longer in some cases, so you should start this process as soon as possible.
 Check the US consulate website of your country for approximate wait times.